Coed y Cerrig National Nature Reserve, Near Abergavenny, Powys

 Coed y Cerrig NNR is tucked away in the southern part of the Black Mountains, one of the four mountain ranges within the Brecon Beacons National Park

-Coed y Cerrig National Nature Reserve is managed by the Countryside Council for Wales (CCW).
+Coed y Cerrig National Nature Reserve is managed by Natural Resources Wales (NRW).

 Grid Ref: SO290210